 Clementine Hozier was not a pushover.
 She was one of the few people who could tell Churchill when he was wrong and make him listen.

-Their marriage worked partly because they gave each other space.
+Their marriage worked partly because they gave each other room.
 She was an early riser; he worked until 3 AM.
 She loved outdoor sports; he loved books and painting.
 They slept in separate bedrooms.
+Rather than forcing conformity, they let each other remain themselves — which is harder than it sounds when one of you is Winston Churchill.

 The Darker Side: Bengal and the 8's Blind Spots

 The 1943 Bengal Famine killed between 2 and 3 million people.
-Churchill's wartime government diverted food supplies away from India, and his comments about the famine were callous at best.
-According to Secretary of State for India Leo Amery's diaries, Churchill said in private that he "hated Indians" and considered them "a beastly people with a beastly religion."
+Churchill's wartime government diverted food supplies away from India, and his private comments were damning.
+According to Secretary of State for India Leo Amery's diaries, Churchill said he "hated Indians" and considered them "a beastly people with a beastly religion."
+When informed of the starvation, he reportedly said Indians "must learn to look after themselves as we have done."

 The 1945 Shock: When the Nation Said No